 What Level Of Ketones Is Ideal For Optimal Weight Loss?

-With the high level of technology, you can easily measure ketone in blood or in the urine.
+With the high level of technology, you can easily measure ketone in blood or urine.
 Generally, a moderately high ketone in the urine or blood is what’s considered to be ideal for optimal weight loss.
 But most people prefer to use blood samples because it gives a better overview.

 Note that you can effectively measure the level of blood ketones on a fastened stomach.
 So, this should happen in the morning, right before you take breakfast.
 Here is how to interpret the results you get: